Prolactinoma: Treatments

 The goal of treatment is to return prolactin secretion to normal, reduce tumor size, correct any visual abnormalities, and restore normal pituitary function.
-As mentioned above, the impact of stress should be ruled out before the diagnosis of prolactinoma is given.
+The impact of stress should be ruled out before the diagnosis of prolactinoma is given.
 Exercise can significantly reduce stress and, thereby, prolactin levels.
 In the case of very large tumors, only partial reduction of the prolactin levels may be possible.